slackapi/bolt-js/docs/_tutorials/getting_started.md

 ### Sending and responding to actions

-To use features like buttons, select menus, datepickers, dialogs, and message shortcuts, you’ll need to enable interactivity.
+To use features like buttons, select menus, datepickers, and dialogs, you’ll need to enable interactivity.
 Similar to events, you'll need to specify a URL for Slack to send the action (such as *user clicked a button*).

 Back on your app configuration page, click on **Interactive Components** on the left side.
 You'll see that there's another **Request URL** box.